Common build problems and solutions

 We recommend using ccmake, the text-based CMake interface to adjust PISM’s build parameters.
 One can also set CMake cache variables using the -D command-line option (cmake -Dvariable=value) or by editing CMakeCache.txt in the build directory.

-• Note that the PISM build system uses ncgen from the NetCDF package to generate the configuration file pism_config.nc.
+• The PISM build system uses ncgen from the NetCDF package to generate the configuration file pism_config.nc.
 This means that a working NetCDF installation is required on both the “host” and the “target” systems when cross-compiling PISM.

 • Some systems support static libraries only.
-To build PISM statically and tell CMake not to try to link to shared libraries, set Pism_LINK_STATICALLY to ON using ccmake.
+To build PISM statically and tell CMake not to try to link to shared libraries, set the CMake variable Pism_LINK_STATICALLY to ON.

 • You can set Pism_LOOK_FOR_LIBRARIES to “OFF” to disable all heuristics and set compiler flags by hand.
 See PISM builds for examples.